-The following requirements must be fulfilled: 45 credits, including 15 credits in core courses, 17 credits in program-specific courses, 2 credits in a practicum course, 2 credits in a culminating experience, and 9 credits in elective courses.
+The following requirements must be fulfilled: 45 credits, including 17 credits in core courses, 17 credits in program-specific courses, 9 credits in elective courses, and a 2-credit culminating experience.

 |PUBH 6002||Biostatistical Applications for Public Health|